Open Space & Natural Areas

 One of our efforts is to control invasive plants on Flagstaff's Open Spaces, and we actively pursue grants to support these efforts.

-Open Space Working Group meeting Wednesday 9/13/2023 10am at Frances Short Pond.
-Join us to learn more about Flagstaff's Open Spaces and our current projects.
+Open Space Working Group meeting Wednesday December 13, 2023 at 10am at the Aquaplex Party Room (1702 N Fourth St).
+Join us to learn more about Flagstaff's Open Spaces and our current projects!

 Stay up to date with events by following our Facebook page or Instagram @cityofflagstaffparks